-Our specific contributions are as follows: \begin{itemize} \item We introduce the $\texttt{OCMPC}$ framework, leveraging second-order methods and accommodating time-varying constraints to enhance decision-making under uncertainty. \item We apply the $\texttt{OCMPC}$ framework in the context of EHTS, marking the first use of real-time OCO for internal packet routing. \item We illustrate the performance of our method in an extensive numerical simulation environment where incoming packet traffic to an EHTS is modelled by a Markov-modulated Poisson process (MMPP).
-Our approach proves to be close to optimal while remaining practical for real-world deployment in satellite systems. \end{itemize}
+Our specific contributions are as follows: \begin{itemize}[leftmargin=*] \item We introduce the $\texttt{OCMPC}$ framework, leveraging second-order methods and accommodating time-varying constraints to enhance decision-making under uncertainty. \item We apply the $\texttt{OCMPC}$ framework in the non-GEO HTS context, marking the first use of OCO for real-time internal routing. \item We illustrate the performance of our method in an extensive numerical simulation environment where the incoming packet traffic to a non-GEO HTS is modelled by a Markov-modulated Poisson process (MMPP).
+Our approach proves to be close to optimal while remaining practical for satellite systems. \end{itemize}

+This work builds upon the foundations in~\cite{bélanger2024quality, yahia2024} by introducing an enhanced algorithm that is implementable and relies on fewer, more realistic assumptions.
+While we retain the multi-modem architecture established in~\cite{yahia2024}, our approach introduces a more advanced, OCO-based MPC framework, which represents a significant step toward real-world implementation.
+In addition, unlike~\cite{bélanger2024quality}, which employs a standard MPC framework, we use an online optimization framework to accelerate the solution process at a lower computational cost, paired with a more accurate, MMPP-based model for incoming packet flows.
+Lastly, we extend the $\varepsilon\texttt{OIPM-TEC}$ algorithm presented by~\cite{lupien2024online} with the notion of MPC, and apply our resulting algorithm to packet routing in non-GEO HTSs.

-This letter is organized as follows: Section \ref{sec:prob_statement} discusses the MPC problem.
-Section \ref{sec:background} introduces the key concepts used in our work, namely OCO and MMPPs.
-Section \ref{sec:oco_mpc} details our proposed methodology for integrating these concepts as $\texttt{OCMPC}$.
-Section \ref{sec:num_res} presents the numerical settings and results.
-Finally, Section \ref{sec:concl} concludes with a discussion and outlines future work.
+This article is organized as follows: Section \ref{sec:prob_statement} discusses the MPC problem and presents MMPPs.
+Section \ref{sec:oco_mpc} introduces OCO and details our proposed methodology for integrating these concepts as $\texttt{OCMPC}$.
+Section \ref{sec:num_res} presents the numerical settings and results and Section \ref{sec:concl} provides closing remarks and outlines future work.